priyal-agrawal/Tech_Challenges/Challenge 1/Step4_Setup_Network_Security_Group.md

 # Filter network traffic with a network security group using the Azure portal

 You can use a network security group to filter network traffic inbound and outbound from a virtual network subnet.
-In 3 tier environment will use NSG on each subnet to secure the frontend,backend and database VMs as per required rules.
+3 tier environment will use NSG on each subnet to secure the frontend, backend, and database VMs as per required rules.

 Network security groups contain security rules that filter network traffic by IP address, port, and protocol.
 Security rules are applied to resources deployed in a subnet.